 The Hansa coking plant in Dortmund is a large walk-in sculpture that offers fascinating insights into the history of heavy industry in the past century.

 The Hansa coking plant was put into operation in 1928 as a large coking plant in the Dortmund area.
-Until 1992, coke and coke oven gas were produced here from hard coal from neighboring mines and important raw materials for the chemical industry were extracted.
+Until 1992, coke and coke oven gas were produced here from the hard coal of neighboring mines and important raw materials for the chemical industry were extracted.

 Insights into the past